christianengineer/christianengineer.github.io/_posts/2023-12-03-language-translation-with-seq2seq-models-python-translating-text-between-languages.md

 ---
-title: Language Translation with Seq2Seq Models (Python) Translating text between languages
 date: 2023-12-03
+description: We will be using TensorFlow for building the Seq2Seq model, NLTK for preprocessing text data, and TensorFlow Serving for serving the model for translation.
+layout: article
 permalink: posts/language-translation-with-seq2seq-models-python-translating-text-between-languages
-layout: article
+title: Inaccurate translations, Seq2Seq for language translation.
 ---

 ## AI Language Translation with Seq2Seq Models